TornadoRTX/TorDar/README.md

 Go check out Supercell WX here: https://github.com/dpaulat/supercell-wx

 TorDar will only be available on Windows at launch, but may be fitted to other operating systems at a later date.
+(Not guaranteed)

 More updates will be shown here for devolpment, as well as a trailer on YouTube once TorDar is ready to be released into Beta.